barbarosugurkan/portfolio-backtest-project/docs/general_project_plan.md

 In this phase, I will start a pandas course for data analysis.
-The link of the course: [Coursera - Python Data Analysis](https://www.coursera.org/learn/python-data-analysis/) For the reason why Pandas is chosen please check: [adr folder](adr/) or [specific document for this selection](data_processing_tool_selection.md)
-The main reason why this course is selected is:
+The link of the course: [Coursera - Python Data Analysis](https://www.coursera.org/learn/python-data-analysis/) For the reason why Pandas is chosen please check: [adr folder](adr/) The main reason why this course is selected is:
-1) It is short and do not dive deep into Pandas details
+- It is short and do not dive deep into Pandas details
-2) It contains enough information for my project (according to Gemini)
+- It contains enough information for my project (according to Gemini)
-3) It had many good comments
+- It had many good comments

 This phase is basically about finishing the course and doing some practise on CSV files about data collection with yfinance.